 You can lead a customer to your brand with social media, but you can’t make them buy from you using social media.
 This is my B2B marketing advice.

-Get Your Customers To The Watering Hole First
+Get Your B2B Decision Makers To The Watering Hole

-So, if want your customers to start drinking from your fountain of knowledge, you need to get them to the fountain first, right?
-That’s the job of social media for B2B marketing and sales conversion; to make your customer aware of and consider your brand and solution.
-And, with 89% of customers using a search engine to start their buying process and 75% of decision-makers using social media as part of their discovery, we all need to focus more on delivering content via social media to increase awareness.
-Sales conversion is best left for social selling and 1-1 interaction, since we know that email marketing and banner advertising does not work like it used to!
+So, if you want your customers to start drinking from your fountain of knowledge, you need to get them to the fountain first.
+That’s social media’s job for B2B marketing and sales conversion; to make your customer aware of and consider your brand and solution.
+With 89% of customers using a search engine to start their buying process and 75% of decision-makers using social media as part of their discovery, we all need to focus more on delivering content via social media to increase awareness.
+Sales conversion is best left for social selling, and 1-1 interaction since email marketing and banner advertising do not work like it used to!

-The number of watering holes and digital touch points has dramatically changed over the past five years.
+The number of watering holes and digital touchpoints has dramatically changed over the past five years.
 B2B customers are no longer waiting for you to send an email or serve up a banner ad.
 They are learning on their own.
-Customers are investigating LinkedIn groups and networks, reading blogs, following Twitter accounts and +1ing on Google+.
+Customers are investigating LinkedIn groups and networks, reading blogs, following Twitter accounts, and Liking LinkedIn posts.
 Amplifying your information and content in these watering holes will help you reach an audience on their terms.
 Think about increasing your message reach and impressions to get your customer to know that YOUR brand is relevant to them.

-Some Brands Understand Social Media’s Sweet Spot, Why Don’t You?
+Some Brands Understand Social Media Content’s Sweet-Spot.
+Why Don’t You?

 Measuring Reach, Engage and Influence For B2B Marketing

 So, how do you measure if you truly connect with your customer?
 Once you choose to focus on using social media to reach, engage and influence, how do you measure it?
 The questions you need to ask before you begin to decide are the social media activity indicators like retweets, shares, clicks, etc. are:

 - Are your content and messaging reaching the most relevant and incremental audience?